Overview - Portugal – Family, Culture, Wine & Cooking

 This vacation is about as authentic and immersive into the local culture as you could have.
 We are literally off-the-beaten path in many instances, and will be going to places that even many of the locals are unfamiliar with!

 When we do our four-wheel drive excursion, it is with local friends that do this all the time with one-another when they want to escape the city.
 They will take us up hills, over ridges and through the brush to get us to the special places that visitors would rarely ever get to go to.
-They have a wonderful outing planned for us that includes some fantastic aperitivi and dinner in a secluded setting.
+They have a wonderful outing planned for us that includes some fantastic aperitivi and Port-Tonics.
+Note: This is a true Off-Road experience.
+There will be times that the road will be bumpy and rough!

 When we visit a local artisan in Viana, he will help us make the cabecudos.
 These are the Paper Mache heads that are used in local fairs and festivals.
 Antonio has kept this tradition alive at his workshop in town and will share with us his talent and gift for making this wonderful and peculiar headwear.